Download the pdf-version.

 - Other buttons (for configuration and reboot)

-• Optionally, choose a hostname for the EcoSwitch in the network.
+- Optionally, choose a hostname for the EcoSwitch in the network.
 The default name is “EcoSwitch”.
 If you have more than one EcoSwitch devices in your network, it is important to give each of them a unique name.
-This name you can use later to access the switch via the browser.
-If the name remains “EcoSwitch”, the switch will be accessible via http://ecoswitch.local.
+You can use this name later to access the switch via the browser.
+If the hostname remains “EcoSwitch”, the switch will be accessible via http://ecoswitch.local.

 Note: It is not possible to use space or special characters (except the minus sign -) in this name.

-• It might take a minute before the EcoSwitch establishes a connection to your WiFi network.
-When a connection is successfully made, the browser will show you the new IP address that your network has assigned to the EcoSwitch, for example a phrase like “Redirecting to new IP address 192.168.1.7”.
+It might take a minute before the EcoSwitch establishes a connection to your WiFi network.
+When a connection is successfully made, the browser will show you the new IP address that your network has assigned to the EcoSwitch, for example “Redirecting to new IP address 192.168.1.7”.
 Within a few seconds, the browser will open this address.

 Getting started with the EcoSwitch